quicwg/wg-materials/charter/charter.md

 publicly document deployed proprietary extensions or to enable wider experimentation with new protocol features.

-Specifications desribing how new or existing application protocols use the QUIC transport layer do not need to be specified in the QUIC WG.
+Specifications describing how new or existing application protocols use the QUIC transport layer do not need to be specified in the QUIC WG.
 The WG will collaborate with other groups that define application protocols that use QUIC.
 New mappings might require QUIC extensions and it may be